magicchat-core/example__v1/README.md

 cd example__v1
 2. Install dependencies
 bash
-Copy code

 npm install
 3. Start the local dev server
 bash
-Copy code

 npm start
 Then open http://localhost:8080 in your browser.
 You’ll see a simple site with MagicChat already integrated.

 🧪 Try It Instantly
-If you don’t have your own app or site yet, no problem — you can use this project as a sandbox.
+If you don’t have your own app or site yet — no problem!
+You can use this project as a sandbox to test MagicChat.

-Just open it, edit the MagicChat script section, and plug in your App ID or API key.
+Just open index.html, edit the MagicChat script section, and plug in your App ID or API key from the MagicChat Admin Console.

 📚 Learn More
-🏠 magicchat.io — Home page
+🏠 MagicChat.io — Home page

 🧠 Developers Docs — Full integration guide & SDK details